 “Delivered” means transferred to the consumer, either immediately upon sale or at a time thereafter.

 “Department” means the Department of Agriculture.

-“Farm and food product” means any agriculture, horticulture, agroforestry, animal husbandry, dairy, livestock, cottage food, beekeeping, or other similar product.
-Farm and food products are to be properly labeled.
+“Farm and food product” means any agriculture, horticulture, agroforestry, animal husbandry, dairy, livestock, beekeeping, or other similar product, and includes potentially hazardous foods and nonpotentially hazardous food produced or manufactured therefrom.

 “Farmers market” means:

 (1) A traditional farmers market in which two or more vendors gather to sell farm and food products directly to consumers at a fixed location;